 - Often done by Stan Laurel in his films.
 Some examples are:

-"Say, mister, don't you think you're bounding over your steps?"You can lead a horse to water, but a pencil must be lead.""We floundered in a typhoid.""A terrible cats-on-me!"
-(Instead of a terrible catastrophe.)
+"Say, mister, don't you think you're bounding over your steps? (from The Music Box)"You can lead a horse to water, but a pencil must be lead.""We floundered in a typhoid." (from Sons of the Desert)"A terrible cats-on-me!" (instead of a terrible catastrophe)

 - Common in the Rocky series, what with Rocky being 'officially expired' from boxing and Paulie yelling about his 'stinkin' Ex-lax watch'.